Myrto Uzuni

-Myrto Uzuni (born 31 May 1995) is an Albanian professional footballer who plays as a forward or left winger for Major League Soccer club Austin FC and the Albania national team.
+Myrto Artan Uzuni (born 31 May 1995) is an Albanian professional footballer who plays as a forward or left winger for Major League Soccer club Austin FC and the Albania national team.

 Club career

 Early career

-Uzuni was born in Berat in 1995, Albania, to an Albanian family..
+Uzuni was born in Berat in 1995, Albania, to an Albanian family.
 He relocated to Zakynthos, Greece, at the age of 10 with his parents and two brothers.
 Driven by his passion for football, he joined the academies of the Zakynthos Club Association Doxa Pigadakia.
 Simultaneously, he assisted his parents in their restaurant in Zakynthos.
 Uzuni spent seven years there until 2012, when he returned to his hometown of Berat.

 Upon his return, he joined the local side Tomori and initiated his career by playing for the club's under-17 team.
 During the 2012–13 season, he emerged as the top goalscorer in the under-17 First Division, netting 14 goals.
 In the subsequent season, Uzuni continued his goal-scoring streak, scoring four times in his first four games.
 He then transitioned to the under-19 side, representing Tomori in a football tournament held in Spain in September 2013.
 Uzuni's exceptional performance contributed to Tomori's victory in the tournament, and he secured the position of the top goalscorer with seven goals.
 Consequently, his talent earned him a call-up to the senior team by head coach Madrid Muxhaj.